-- CBD isolate.
-Oils labeled as CBD isolate only contain CBD, with no other cannabinoids or terpenes.
+CBD isolate.
+Oils labelled as CBD isolate only contain CBD, with no other cannabinoids or terpenes.
 CBD isolate products also contain absolutely no THC (most will have a “0% THC” note somewhere on their packaging).

 Because this type of CBD oil doesn’t contain any of the naturally-occurring terpenes that are present in the hemp plant, it’s less popular than full spectrum CBD.
 As it contains no THC, CBD isolate oil is ideal if you’re concerned about THC-based drug testing.

 Several different methods are used to extract CBD from the hemp plant.
 The most common of these is ethanol extraction, which involves the use of an ethanol-based solvent to extract CBD from the hemp plant.

 Some CBD oil producers use a more modern fluid CO2 extraction method to isolate and extract CBD from the hemp plant.
 This is generally the preferred method for producing high quality CBD oil.
 You’ll often find CO2 extraction listed as a feature of high-end, more costly CBD products.

 Although research into CBD is still in its early stages, the data that’s currently available tends to show that CBD may have a range of interesting and unique health benefits.

 CBD is linked to a range of pain relief effects, making it a potentially useful natural treatment for a variety of forms of chronic pain.
 It’s also believed to have positive effects for people who suffer from anxiety, depression and other psychological conditions.